ganslate-team/ganslate/docs/package_overview/5_engines.md

 -----------
 ## `Tester`
-The `Tester` class ([source](https://github.com/ganslate-team/ganslate/ganslate/engines/validator_tester.py)), like the `Validator`, inherits from the `BaseValTestEngine` and has the same properties and functionalities as the `Validator`.
+The `Tester` class (`ganslate.engines.Tester` [source](https://github.com/ganslate-team/ganslate/ganslate/engines/validator_tester.py)), like the `Validator`, inherits from the `BaseValTestEngine` and has the same properties and functionalities as the `Validator`.
 The only difference is that a `Tester` instance sets up the environment and builds its own GAN model, and is therefore used independently of the `Trainer`.

 All configuration pertaining to the `Tester` is grouped under the `'test'` mode in `ganslate`.